-According to a recent article in the Independent, 70% of would-be entrepreneurs are daunted by the possibility of not succeeding.
+According to an article in the Independent, 70% of would-be entrepreneurs are daunted by the possibility of not succeeding.
 Fear of failure is understandable, but mistakes are inevitable when starting a business.
 In fact, some of the most successful entrepreneurs out there believe that their past failures actually put them on the road to success.

 Trial and error is the best way of finding out what works best for your business and, with the right support, it is possible to weather the storm and come out stronger.
 Could it be that British entrepreneurs are afraid to start up an SME because they do not have the correct support through the good times and the bad?

 Starting up a business is a daunting prospect for anyone – and the current economic uncertainties post-Brexit aren’t making things any easier.
 As an entrepreneur is it easy to focus on the difficulties you stand to face when starting up a business; the sleepless nights, the time, money and resources invested.
 But such drawbacks don’t have to mean the end of the dream.

 What today’s start-ups need is the right team of experts around them.
 A crucial factor in any SME’s long term success lies in the public’s perception of their brand.
 The first few weeks and months are paramount; mistakes in the first few months of launching could make the road ahead significantly harder, as you struggle to win back public support.

 All new businesses need to think carefully about where they spend money, and, more importantly, where they can save it.
 There are some things you can do yourself to cut costs as a new business; working from home as opposed to renting an expensive office, engaging freelancers instead of full time staff, or hiring IT equipment rather than buying it, for example.